-“Oh, I’m happy single and don’t even want to get married” while secretly struggling to keep up the charade
+- “Oh, I’m happily single and don’t even want to get married” while secretly struggling to keep up the charade

 Marriage is good, and the desire to be married is a good one that you should pursue with godly wisdom.
 It is part of God’s normative design for men and women.